movinalot/azure-202-advanced/content/5_Chapter-Five/5_2-north-south-net-traffic.md

 ---
-title: "Task 2: Spoke to Internet Traffic"
+title: "Task 2: North-South Network Traffic"
-linkTitle: "Task 2: Spoke to Internet Traffic"
+linkTitle: "Task 2: North-South Network Traffic"
-weight: 20
+weight: 2
 ---

-## Spoke to Internet Traffic

-Can traffic pass from a spoke to the Internet?
+In this task, the student will create FortiGate firewall policies to allow North-South network traffic.

 1. ***Ping*** from the Linux Spoke VMs to the Internet